 Set Up a Pay As You Go Business Model

-A pay as you go business model lets you set up bespoke pricing plans, not covered by the other models – e.g., charging per print-on-demand item or dropshipping sale.
+A pay as you go business model lets you set up bespoke pricing plans, not covered by the other models, such as charging per print-on-demand item or dropshipping sale.
 It can also be used if you have negotiable pricing for enterprises.

-One or more plans with a fee that is charged immediately upon usage, instead of monthly.
-For this model, your app will manage the billing collection externally.
+One or more plans with a fee that's charged immediately upon usage, instead of monthly.
+For this model, your app manages the billing collection externally.
 App Market approval required.

 In this article you will: